teambit/docs/docs/reference/self-hosted.md

 ## Server Setup

-Clone and follow the insturctions in [this repository](https://github.com/teambit/bit-docker) to setup a single remote Bit Scope.
+Clone and follow the instructions in [this repository](https://github.com/teambit/bit-docker) to setup a single remote Bit Scope.

 ## Working with Remote Scopes